JorisCaze/joriscaze.github.io/content/home/experience.md

   location = "Marseille"
   date_start = "2019-02-01"
   date_end = "2019-07-31"
-  description = """Simulation of multiphasic flows within spacecraft turbopumps"""
+  description = """Introduction to the simulation of fluid flows within turbopumps.
+  * Simulation of the fluid flow within a dynamic seal of pump.
+  * Development of a tool in C++ to calibrate equation of state parameters with experimental data.
+  """

 [[experience]]
   title = "Trainee Engineer (2nd year engineering school)"